 The Best Gaming Keyboard in 2026: Hall Effect Changed Everything

-Here is the shift that happened: between 2024 and 2026, Hall effect magnetic switches went from niche enthusiast tech to the default choice for gaming, the same way mechanical replaced membrane a decade ago.
-Every pick on this list except one uses them, and once you understand why, the list explains itself.
+Something fundamental shifted in gaming keyboards between 2024 and 2026: Hall effect magnetic switches went from niche enthusiast curiosity to the default choice for gaming, the same way mechanical replaced membrane a decade ago.
+Every serious gaming board worth buying now leans on them, and once you understand why, most of the buying decision makes itself.

 Why Hall Effect Took Over